MoviebaseApp/trakt-kotlin/README.md

 <hr>

-# Trakt API
+# Trakt Kotlin

-Trakt API is a **Kotlin Multiplatform** library for tracking your series and movies.
+Trakt Kotlin is a **Kotlin Multiplatform** library for tracking your series and movies.

 * Written in Kotlin native with ktor from the ground up.
 * Support for Android, iOS, desktop, and web applications.